baao/freezing-robot/README.md

 freezing-robot
 ==============

-simple forecast.io forecast checker for laravel
+simple forecast.io forecast checker, nothing special, but does what it's supposed to do.
+Options and date useable.